jacksund/simmate/docs/getting_started/custom_workflows/name_your_new_workflow.md

 Simmate's naming conventions involves 3 parts:

 1. The type of analysis the workflow is doing
-2. The "calculator" (or program) that the workflow uses to run
+2. The "app" (or program) that the workflow uses to run
 3. A unique name to identify the settings used

 Examples for each part would be: